 As chief lobbyist, Kenny represents the positions of the two organizations on issues related to, and focusing on, the enhancement of a quality business climate in Arkansas before selected government entities, including the legislature, the governor's office and various state agencies, committees and boards.
 He helps develop and implement State Chamber/AIA legislative strategies and is responsible for enlisting support for these goals.
 Kenny coordinates the activities of the State Chamber/AIA issue committees.

-Senior Vice President – Programs
+Vice President Programs and Partnerships

 Director of Governmental Affairs